 - Forecast Analysis – This option uses the exponential smoothing formula to add forecasting to a line chart when displaying dates along the bottom axis and numeric values along the left axis.
 Forecast Analysis produces a detailed forecast using the best available method, taking into account seasonality and emphasizing recent data, and displays it as a line on top of a semi-transparent confidence interval.

-- Identify Clusters – This option automatically analyzes the data, finds the optimal number of clusters and assigns each group of nearby data points a number.
+- Identify Clusters – This option automatically analyzes the data, finds the optimal number of clusters and assigns each cluster of data points a number and color.
 This option could be recommended for a scatter plot or bubble chart where both axes are numeric.
 For more information see the K-means Clustering article.

 - Sort Stacked Totals – This option automatically calculates the stacked totals if necessary and sorts them in descending order, available when using a stacked bar chart regardless of how the data has been configured.

 3. Smart data visualizations

 When first selecting data for a new metric set, Smart data visualization functionality can automatically re-visualize to the most fitting recommended data visualization.

 To activate this functionality, either drop data onto the canvas or select the Smart data visualization from the toolbar.
 Selecting a specific data visualization will not activate this functionality.

 As an example of the functionality, create a new metric set from the main menu, or create a blank dashboard.

 From the Explore window, drop the LineTotal measure from the [Sales].[SalesOrderDetail] table of the Adventure Works sample database onto the canvas.

 The initially selected visualization is a table.